 The academic/research progress of each candidate shall be monitored by DRC.
 For this purpose each candidate shall submit a progress report at the end of each Semester to the Chairman, DRC through his Guide(s).
 DRC shall evaluate the work of the candidate and award S (Satisfactory) or U (Unsatisfactory) grade.

-- If the progress is “unsatisfactory”, on the first appearance of “U” grade, a warning would be issued to the candidate.
+(a) If the progress is “unsatisfactory”, on the first appearance of “U” grade, a warning would be issued to the candidate.

-19. Seminar & Publications :
+20. Seminar & Publications :

-- DRC shall, in a meeting in which the candidate shall be required to be present, scrutinize the long abstract for approval and approve the title of the thesis after its revision, if necessary.
+(c) DRC shall, in a meeting in which the candidate shall be required to be present, scrutinize the final synopsis for approval and approve the title of the thesis after its revision, if necessary.

-21. Panel of Examiners for Ph.D.:
+22. Panel of Examiners for Ph.D.:

-22. Thesis Preparation and Submission:
+23. Thesis Preparation and Submission:

-- The thesis shall be written in English or in any other language as approved by DRC in the format and style in accordance with the guidelines for Research Degree Programmes.
+(a) The thesis shall be written in English or in any other language as approved by DRC in the format and style in accordance with the guidelines for Research Degree Programmes.

-- No part of thesis shall have been submitted for the award of any other degree or diploma.
+(b) No part of thesis shall have been submitted for the award of any other degree or diploma.

-- The thesis shall involve in depth study and critical review of the area of his topic and creation of new knowledge in the area.
+(c) The thesis shall involve in depth study and critical review of the area of his topic and creation of new knowledge in the area.
 It should bear evidence of the candidate’s capacity for analysis and judgment as well as his ability to carry out independent investigation, design or development.
 It should be characterized by discovery of facts or fresh approach towards interpretation of facts and theories or significant contribution to knowledge or development or a combination of these.

-23. Thesis Evaluation:
+24. Thesis Evaluation: